ehh67855/TaskFlow/To-Do.md

 - Evaluation vs number of gens plot
-- Evaluate common cases, describe why does this look right,why is there not something else in place of this
+- Evaluate common cases, describe why does this look right, why is there not something else in place of this
 - Interview, compare the start and end
 - Grid search